We sort your Self Assessment for you. £169, all in.

 • 3 min read

-As a freelance artist, there are a few parts to this question.
-This is because the employment rights of the self-employed are different from those of the employed.
-But don’t worry, we’re here to help!
+As a freelance artist, there are a few strands to this answer.
+The employment rights of the self-employed are different from those of the employed.
+Namely, self-employed individuals don’t have the protections of employment.
+But there are things you can do to maximise the security of your employment status.

 1. Have you registered as self-employed and paid taxes on your income?